dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment1.md

 ### Building the vocabulary

-**Sanity check**: make sure that the size of your vocabulary is not greater than the max vocabulary size you specified.
+**Sanity check**: make sure that
+- the size of your vocabulary is not greater than the max vocabulary size you specified,
+- the 3 special symbols exist in the vocabulary
+- that some highly frequent English word (e.g. "the") is mapped to a small integer

 ### Encoding the texts